notnotrachit/triviaquiz/README.md

 - Google , Discord Social Login
 - Import, export options for questions in multiple formats
 - User Avatar in profile page { Social avatar from discord,google if connected else [gravatar](https://en.gravatar.com/) }
+- More than 3k Questions (only on http://triviaquizzz.herokuapp.com not in repository) (Questions from OpentriviaDB)

 ### Planned Features